fabian-sp/GGLasso/docs/source/solvers-overview.rst

 We recommend to have a look at the :ref:`Nonconforming Group Graphical Lasso experiment` in our example gallery.

-Functional Graphical Lasso
+Functional Graphical Lasso solver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For Functional Graphical Lasso, we have implemented the ADMM algorithm, see ``from gglasso.solver.functional_sgl_admm import ADMM_FSGL``.
 Note that in [ref13]_ a block coordinate descent algorithm is proposed for solving.

-Further Remarks - proximal operators
+Further remarks on proximal operators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ADMM for Graphical Lasso relies on the efficient computation of proximal operators, in particular for the log-determinant function and the regularization function.
 For a convex function :math:`f` its proximal operator is given by